| The Norse leader,

 weaker troops forward along near the ford.
 This was marshy ground so

-progress would be slow but retreat equally difficult.
+progress would be slow, but retreat would be equally difficult.

 attacked at the ford with initial success.
-This drew the defenders from
+This drew the English from

 |